Weeping Willows

 Nighttime Lighting: Install outdoor lighting to showcase the weeping willow’s silhouette at night.
 This can create a magical and ethereal atmosphere in your garden.

-Here are some essential care tips:
+Here are some essential care tips for rapid growth:

 Watering: While weeping willows tolerate wet soil, they still need regular watering, especially during dry spells.
 Ensure the soil around the tree remains consistently moist.